tinacms/tina.io/content/docs/nextjs/github-public-repo.md

 next:
 ---

-Using Next.js's preview-mode ([announced in Next.js 9.3](https://nextjs.org/blog/next-9-3)), we can load a separate set of data depending on if we are in "edit-mode" or "production-mode".
+Using Next.js's [Preview Mode](https://nextjs.org/docs/advanced-features/preview-mode), we can load a separate set of data depending on if we are in "edit-mode" or "production-mode".
 This pairs well with the GitHub API, where we can provide an "Open Authoring" experience where anyone can fork your site, make changes, and create a pull request, all through the TinaCMS UI!

 ## Requirements: